-This is one of the steepest roads I have been on, outside of San Francisco and the brakes can easily overheat if you use them too much.
-I highly recommend taking your time driving down and gearing down to very low gears.
-Several times I have seen smoking brakes and smelled the terrible smell of burnt out brakes at the bottom of the pass.
+Turn onto the 168 and drive for about 15 or so miles until you reach the turn off for the Bristlecone Forest (on your left hand side).
+This turnoff is just past the summit of Westgard Pass (around 7200 feet).
+NOTE: be extremely careful when you drive back down the Westgard Pass as this is is one of the steepest roads we have been on, outside of San Francisco.
+Your brakes can easily overheat if you use them too much.
+We highly recommend taking your time descending and gearing down to very low gears.
+Several times we have seen smoking brakes (especially from trucks or older vehicles) and smelled the terrible odor of burnt out brakes at the bottom of the pass.

-From the visitor center it is about a 4.5 mile easy hike roundtrip along the Methuselah trail.
+From the visitor center it is about a 4.5 mile easy hike round-trip along the Methuselah trail.
 Fortunately or unfortunately depending on how you look at it this tree is cloaked in a veil of secrecy and it is not identified.
 From the visitor center you can also choose shorter hikes – the Discovery trail is 1 mile and the Bristlecone Cabin trail is 2 miles round trip.

 Another shorter hike but located at a higher elevation is the Patriarch Grove hike.
 This is located 12 miles on the main dirt road from the Schulman Grove.
 Just before you climb up to the grove you will drive on a mile or so section of pavement.
-At this site you will find several hundred feet from the small dirt/rock parking lot the largest Bristle cone pine in the world.
+At this site you will find several hundred feet from the small dirt/rock parking lot the largest Bristlecone pine in the world.
 It is labeled along with several other pines in the vicinity.

 A 1/4 mile trail winds through these high elevation pines.
 Elevation here ranges from 11,400 to about 11,500 feet.
 The Bristlecone Pine road is very windy and steep in places from the Westgard turnout – but it is paved to the Schulman grove.
 From this grove you can drive another 12 miles higher into the mountains on a dirt road.
 The visitor center at Schulman grove is staffed 7 days a week during the summer months – from mid June until the end of September.